 When Randy found out that Lex Luger and Elizabeth were a thing, let’s put it this way, Randy liked Lex Luger.
 When Elizabeth died, Randy held no grudge against Lex.
-Elizabeth was 42 at the time and Randy believed that everybody was responsible for their own drug use or lack thereof.
+Elizabeth was 42 at the time, and Randy believed that everybody was responsible for their own drug use or lack thereof.
 If somebody overdoses, one doesn’t blame Lex Luger.
 And besides, a thimble full of drugs is going to kill Elizabeth while it wouldn’t even get somebody like Andre high due to the volume of the person.
-Lex did everything that he could and even until the day he died, Randy held no animosity towards him.
+Lex did everything that he could, and even until the day he died, Randy held no animosity towards him.
 Besides, Randy and Elizabeth divorced in 1993, ten years before she passed away.

 To all the people who question my brother’s sanity, I would like to say that not once in his entire life did he ever touch or harm Elizabeth in a way that was to hurt her.
 You can’t say that about Lex Luger.
 For all the bellowing and posturing and whatever you think of my brother, not once did he ever raise a hand to Miss Elizabeth or any other woman alive or dead.

-Life After Elizabeth
+Randy’s Life After Liz

 A lot of people say that Randy got with his high school sweetheart before he died.
-Let’s put it this way, not even the Macho Man can go to high school in Downers Grove, Illinois and have a sweetheart from South Pittsburg, Tennessee!
+Let’s put it this way; not even the Macho Man can go to high school in Downers Grove, Illinois, and have a sweetheart from South Pittsburg, Tennessee!

 We are back on the beach where they met long ago